inoxlang/inox/.github/ISSUE_TEMPLATE/-must-have--feature-request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.

+> If a very small number of people need this feature it will probably not be implemented.
 > Inox is 100% free and open-source, consider becoming a sponsor to get support: https://github.com/sponsors/GraphR00t.